murtaza-sadri-19/Veritify-AI-News-Vigilance/README.md

 3. **Custom Search Integration**: Fetches top 5 related headlines from the web using the Custom Search API.
 4. **Combined Similarity Score**: Aggregates similarity scores using the harmonic mean for better relevance analysis.
 5. **Web Application**: A Flask-based user interface for interacting with the system.
+6. **Mobile Application**: A Mobile Application created in Flutter interacting with the system.
+7. **Chrome Extention**: A Extenstion directly integrating with the system.

 ---